 Valiant Hearts: The Great War

 I really loved Valiant Hearts.
-There’s just something about its charming presentation and raggedy cast of characters that drew me right along for its tales of personal tragedy and triumphs amidst the ravages of World War I. As an adventure game it functions pretty well even if it leans towards being too easy for much of the campaign, and it achieves that special quality that inspires curiosity about will happen if I poke Object A or combine it with Object B. Visually it’s just really striking.
-Each and every lovingly crafted level shines with it’s hand drawn and layered backgrounds.
+There’s just something about its charming presentation and raggedy cast of characters that drew me into its tales of personal tragedy and triumphs amidst the ravages of World War I. As an adventure game it functions pretty well (even if it leans towards being too easy for much of the campaign) and it succeeds in inspiring that special curiosity about will happen if I poke Object A or combine it with Object B. Visually it’s just really striking.
+Each and every lovingly crafted level shines with its hand drawn and layered backgrounds.
 Ubisoft Montepellier has taken great advantage of the UbiArt Framework they created with Rayman Origins.
 Give it ago.
 You might even learn a little something.

-If the evocative mood and aesthetic appeal were completely stripped from Monument Valley you’d be left with a pretty decent little perspective-based puzzler, but that’s not what makes it such a special experience.
+If the evocative mood and unique aesthetic appeal were completely stripped from Monument Valley you’d still be left with a nice little perspective-based puzzler, but it’s not the mechanics that makes it such a special experience.
 The game took me less than 90 minutes to complete and yet it stuck with me as much as any game in 2014.
-It’s a feast for the senses and pretty unlike anything else I can think of.
+It’s a beautiful feast for the senses and pretty unlike anything else I can think of.
 And since the barrier to entry is so low ($3.99 at last glance) that all I’ll say.
 Just play it.
 Seriously.